DUIs are a serious problem in Pennsylvania, and the state is starting to tighten regulations and increase punishment severities.

 4. If You Are Convicted of a DUI, There are Steps to Expungement

 Drunk driving is a mistake that affects your safety and puts others on the road in danger.
 Despite the severity of your actions, the court may grant you a fresh start if you meet certain requirements, such as completing an Accelerated Rehabilitative Disposition (ARD) program.

-After expunging your DUI, you will be become eligible for licenses and certifications as well as benefits like student loans and housing assistance.
+After expunging your DUI, you will become eligible for licenses and certifications as well as benefits like student loans and housing assistance.
 You will be able to apply for jobs without worrying that your DUI will come up on your criminal background check.

 At Luongo Bellwoar, our attorneys can help you through the DUI expungement process.

-5. Depending on Your Number of DUI Offenses, Your Defense Method May be Slightly Different
+5. Depending on Your Number of DUI Offenses, Your Defense Method May Be Slightly Different

-All DUIs are not the same.
+Every DUI is different.
 The number of DUIs you have received, your BAC percentage, your age, and other factors can contribute to the severity of your punishment.

 It’s important to hire an attorney who is experienced with handling a variety of cases.
 Tom Bellwoar has defended clients who have received multiple DUIs as well as those who were convicted of vehicular homicides involving DUI.
 These challenges have given him the depth of experience to handle any type of charge.

 In light of the problems DUIs cause every year, shuttle services like Lyft and Uber are making it easier to find affordable transportation home if you’ve been drinking.